• Skip to primary navigation

 Instructions

-• Whip egg whites, vanilla and cream of tartar in a large bowl at medium-low speed until foamy (about 1 minute).
-Increase speed to medium high and whip until soft peaks form (about 1 minute).
-Gradually add the sugar and continue whipping until stiff peaks form (2-3 minutes).
+2. Whip 4 large egg whites, ¾ teaspoon vanilla extract, and ¼ teaspoon cream of tartar in the bowl of a stand mixer or a large non-plastic bowl at medium-low speed until foamy (about 1 minute).
+Increase speed to medium-high and whip until soft peaks form (about 1 minute).
+Gradually add 1 cup sugar and continue whipping until stiff peaks form (2-3 minutes).

-• Toss berries with sugar in a medium bowl.
+1. Toss 1 ½ cup strawberries, 1 cup raspberries, and 1 cup blackberries with 1 Tablespoon sugar in a medium bowl.
 Let sit until juicy, about 10 minutes.

-• Whip cream, vanilla and sugar in a large bowl on medium high speed until soft peaks form.
+1. Whip 1 cup whipping cream, 1 teaspoon vanilla extract, and 1 Tablespoon sugar in a large bowl on medium-high speed until soft peaks form.

 To assemble